 why compost with the compost co-op?

-By hiring us to pick up your food scraps, you are participating in a local food systems movement that includes local organic farmers, food processors, cooperative businesses, and consumers.
+By hiring us to pick up your food scraps, you are participating in a local food systems movement that includes local composters, organic farmers and food processors, restaurants, cooperative businesses, and consumers.
 We are working together to ensure that everyone has access to healthy food, democratic control of workplaces, and a living wage!

 how does it work?

 All food, including fruit, vegetables, meat, fish, poultry, shellfish, bones, eggshells, and cheese.
-Also, coffee filters, tea bags, napkins, and paper towels.
-To cut down on smell, we advise wrapping meat scraps and bones in some newspaper (printed using soy-based inks!) before putting them in your 5-gallon curbside bucket.
+Also, coffee filters, tea bags, napkins, and paper towels and pizza boxes!
+To cut down on smell, we advise wrapping meat scraps and bones in newspaper (printed with soy-based inks) before putting them in your 5-gallon bucket.
+Compostable plates, cups, flatware and BPI-approved bags are also acceptable.
+See a fuller list here.

 what can i compost?